zeppogit/SQL_project/README.md

 - Execute the StockBroker-CreateDBObjects.sql script to create the database objects
 - Execute the StockBroker-LoadSampleData.sql script to load the sample data
 - The StockBroker.sql file has example commands showing how to use the stored procedures.

+## Project Requirements included
+● Group 1: Reading Data from a Database
+    ○ Write a SELECT query that uses a WHERE clause.
+(See the StocksHeldByClient procedure)

+● Group 2: Updating / Deleting Data from a Database
+    ○ Write a DML statement that UPDATEs a set of rows with a WHERE clause.
+The values used in the WHERE clause should be a variable.
+(See the UpdateLastContact procedure)

+● Group 3: Optimizing a Database
+    ○ Design a NONCLUSTERED INDEX with ONE KEY COLUMN that improves the performance of one of the above queries.